razorbacks/ubuntu-authentication/shibboleth/README.md

 then send them to the IdP and destroy their session there.
 They may, however, still have active sessions on other SPs that will not be destroyed.

+## Notes on URL Rewriting

+If you're using an application router to handle requests, as in Wordpress, Laravel, etc. then you'll probably have some rewrite rules to send all non-existent files to your router page. e.g.

+    RewriteCond %{REQUEST_FILENAME} !-d
+    RewriteCond %{REQUEST_FILENAME} !-f
+    RewriteRule ^ index.php [L]

+In some strange cases, you may find that this rewrite rule interferes with Shibboleth's locations.
+A fix would be to add the condition to not rewrite paths to Shibboleth.

+    RewriteCond %{REQUEST_URI} !^/Shibboleth [NC]
+    RewriteCond %{REQUEST_FILENAME} !-d
+    RewriteCond %{REQUEST_FILENAME} !-f
+    RewriteRule ^ index.php [L]

 [1]:https://shibboleth.net/products/service-provider.html
 [2]:https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPApacheConfig
 [3]:https://httpd.apache.org/docs/current/mod/core.html#allowoverride